Back to Knowledgebase

 How to Use a Breast Pump: A Practical Guide

-Whether you're pumping to build a freezer stash, returning to work, or exclusively pumping, a breast pump can be a powerful tool in your feeding journey.
-Getting comfortable with it takes a bit of practice, and that's completely normal.
+Whether you're pumping to build a freezer stash, returning to work, or exclusively pumping, a breast pump can be a practical part of your feeding routine.
+It often takes a little time to get comfortable with pumping, and that's completely normal.

 Types of Breast Pumps

-There are a few main types to be aware of:
+There are a few main types to know about:

 • Manual pumps are lightweight, quiet, and don't need power.
 They work well for occasional use or as a backup.

-• Single electric pumps express from one breast at a time and are a good middle ground for regular use.
+• Single electric pumps express milk from one breast at a time and can be a good fit for regular use.

-• Double electric pumps express from both breasts simultaneously, saving time and often increasing output through stronger hormonal stimulation.
+• Double electric pumps express milk from both breasts at the same time, which can save time and may improve output through stronger hormonal stimulation.

 Getting Started